cm45t3r/nec-tp/README.md

 Configuring
 -----------
-Edit `nectp` using your favorite text editor and change lines below as your convenience.
-Default values are tested to work under nominal conditions:
+Edit `nectp` in your favorite editor and change lines below as your convenience.
+Default values was tested to work under nominal conditions.

 ```bash
 PING_TIMEOUT=1